graphile/crystal/grafast/website/grafast/step-library/dataplan-pg/adaptors.md

 # Adaptors

-`@dataplan/pg` can use any client to communicate with your database, so long as their is a suitable adaptor.
+`@dataplan/pg` can use any client to communicate with your database, so long as there is a suitable adaptor.
 Each adaptor provides a baseline of capabilities for `@dataplan/pg` to use.
 You may use multiple adaptors with the same schema.

 At planning time, when a step determines a PgExecutor will be needed to